thepushkarp/etymology-viewer/README.md

+> [!WARNING]
-> ⚠️ **Maintenance Notice**: This repository is no longer under active maintenance.
+> **Maintenance Notice**: This repository is archived and is no longer under active maintenance.
 Please use [`thepushkarp/etymology-explorer`](https://github.com/thepushkarp/etymology-explorer) (hosted at https://etymology.thepushkarp.com/) as the spiritual successor to this project instead.

 <p align="center"><img alt="Etymology Viewer" src="static/search.png" width="200"></p>